-An associated entity that is also registered as a political campaigner must only lodge a Political Campaigner Return.
-The political campaigner guide is available on the AEC website at www.aec.gov.au.
+An associated entity that is also registered as a significant third party must only lodge a significant third party return.
+The significant third party guide is available on the AEC website.

-An associated entity that does not meet the definition of a political campaigner but incurs electoral expenditure above the threshold must also lodge a Third Party Return.
-The third party guide is available on the AEC website at www.aec.gov.au.
+An associated entity that does not meet the definition of a significant third party but incurs electoral expenditure above the disclosure threshold must also lodge a third party return of electoral expenditure.
+The third party guide is available on the AEC website.

-Responsibility for lodging the Associated Entity return (the return)
+Responsibility for lodging the return

-The financial controller of the associated entity must lodge the return.
-If the associated entity is an individual, he or she may nominate himself or herself as the financial controller, or if the associated entity is not a legal person, an individual acting on behalf of the entity must nominate the financial controller.
+The financial controller of the associated entity must lodge the associated entity disclosure return (the return).
+If the associated entity is an individual, they may nominate themself as the financial controller.
+If the associated entity is not a legal person, an individual acting on behalf of the entity must nominate the financial controller.